Hurricanes, wildfires, earthquakes, tornadoes ― you name it. Natural disasters can bring businesses of all sizes to a standstill.

 Evacuations & Limited Staff

 Mandatory or voluntarily, your employees may leave their residences.
 But, how long will it take them to return, assess the damage and return to work?
 Roads may be heavily congested and flights may be canceled.
 Can your business operate efficiently with a skeleton crew?
 You may want to consider letting your staff work remotely, if possible.

 A power outage can cause your network to go offline, but it could take weeks for crews to restore electricity in your area.
 Do you have access to a generator?
 Can it handle your organization’s needs?
 In addition, your business is filled with technology susceptible to power surges.
 A spike in voltage can cause damage to TVs, computers, etc.

 A natural disaster could also knocked out power for your employees.
 If so, they may run into issues responding to emails, connecting remotely to your network, and/or working from home.

 Vology is ready to assist businesses before, during and after natural disasters.
 While you’re ensuring your staff’s safety, Vology is your best defense against downtime.

 Whether it’s 2 a.m. or 2 p.m., Vology will be there for you — 24/7/365.
-Our two fully redundant, U.S.-based Network Operations Centers are preventing issues before they occur or remedying problems before you realize they existed.
+Our Network Operations Center is preventing issues before they occur or remedying problems before you realize they existed.
 In addition, our 2,200 fully vetted field technicians located throughout North America are always ready to respond.

 As an extension of your IT team, Vology’s more than 400 employees will never hestitate to jump in to fill the voids created by your employees tending to important personal matters.
 While they’re taking care of their families, we’re focused on keeping your company online.